woctezuma/steam-labs-recommender/data/README.md

     - n: app name,
     - r: release date (in Unix time),
     - t: tags associated with the app,
-    - o: whether the app is owned by the user.
+    - o: whether the app is owned by the user,
+    - i: whether the app is marked as "ignored" by the user.

 ```javascript
 window.gAppInfo = {